Should You Buy or Start a Small Business?

 It’s easier to get financing for an existing business than it is for a startup business, whether you are looking for private investors or bank loans.
 The reason is that it’s easier to get someone to invest money into the known rather than the unknown.
 With an established business, you can show what the current finances look like so they can educated guess of what might happen in the future.
 Established businesses also have assets that can be leveraged for loans, which can make it look better to banks who are considering issuing a loan.

 This is especially true when it comes to real estate, which tends to hold its value better than other assets.

 If you’re considering financing for your new business, make sure that you have been very thorough with the current finances.
 You will need to know the operational history, profitability, and the stability of the revenues.
 You will also need to demonstrate the ability to repay the loan based on the current business income.
 You need to calculate all of the assets of the business, including real estate, equipment, vehicles, and accounts receivable.
-You’ll also probably need between 10 percent to 25 percent down payment for most loans.
+You’ll also probably need between 10% to 25% down payment for most loans.

 Higher Initial Costs